GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 Using Google Maps projection in the Web interface
 -------------------------------------------------

+Your data will still be stored using the SRID you specified in the ``settings.ini`` file, but the maps in the Web interface will be using the Google Mercator projection (EPSG:3857).

+It allows you to use *IGN Geoportail* WMTS or *OpenStreetMap* tiles for example

-Just add this line in your custom production settings file :
+Start by adding this line in your custom Django setting file :

 .. code-block :: python

     LEAFLET_CONFIG['SRID'] = 3857

-Your data will still be stored using the SRID you specified in the ``settings.ini`` file.

-Now you can use WMTS or *OpenStreetMap* tiles for example :
+And specify the tiles URLs this way :

 .. code-block :: python